-According to studies, an average job-seeker spends about 49 seconds on reading your post before deciding whether it’s a match for their skills and needs.
-He spends 76 seconds reading the ad if he feels like it’s a good match.
+According to studies, the average job seeker spends about 49 seconds reading your job descriptions before moving on.
+They spend 76 seconds reading the ad if he feels like it’s a good match.

 This clearly shows that companies don’t have a lot of time before their ad is dismissed.
 However, many companies still waste their time, and the time of their candidates, with sub-par job descriptions.
 The best candidates know their worth and they are picky.
 This is why mistakes are so critical for those companies – they ruin their chances of hiring someone exceptional.
 The job opportunities for experts are endless and if you really want to get the best employees, you need to focus on writing exceptional job descriptions.

 Here are some things to avoid in your job descriptions: